Generic Name: insulin glargine (IN su lin GLAR gine)

 You should not use Lantus if you are allergic to insulin, or if you are having an episode of hypoglycemia (low blood sugar).

-Lantus is not approved for use by anyone younger than 6 years old.
+Lantus should not be given to a child younger than 6 years old.
 Lantus should not be used to treat type 2 diabetes in a child of any age.

 To make sure Lantus is safe for you, tell your doctor if you have: